New water management plan nears final phase; sets out best practices for Coosa-North Georgia region - NewsBreak

 The region, defined by its shared drainage basins, covers Catoosa, Chattooga, Dade, Dawson, Fannin, Floyd, Gilmer, Gordon, Habersham, Lumpkin, Murray, Pickens, Polk, Towns, Union, Walker, White and Whitfield counties.

-Floyd County is represented by County Commissioner Allison Watters; retired Rome city manager John Bennett, who led the development of the current, 2017, plan; and Mike Hackett, director of Rome’s water and sewer division.
-Joel Hanner of Rome, external affairs manager for Georgia Power Co., also has a seat at the table.
-State Rep. Katie Dempsey, R-Rome, sits in ex officio for the Georgia General Assembly.

-Watters said Wednesday drafting the plan is a collaborative effort to account for the assets, liabilities and projected growth of all permit-holders, and their counties.
+Floyd County Commissioner Allison Watters said that drafting the plan is a collaborative effort to account for the assets, liabilities and projected growth of all permit-holders, and their counties.

 “We’re so fortunate where we are in North Georgia, with our abundant resources, but that’s not the case everywhere,” she added.
 “That’s why these councils are so important.”